jin-guo/COMP598_Fall2020/assignments/Project.md

 If you hit resource limits of your virtual machine, contact the course staff.

-**Deliverables:** Submit your code to Github and tag it with `M3_done` and submit a short report to Gradescope that describes the following:
+**Deliverables:** Submit your code to Github and tag it with `M3_done` and submit (by email Jin and Breandan) a short report that describes the following:

 * Containerization (0.5 pages max): Briefly describe how you containerized and deployed your inference service and where/how you automatically create containers as part of the continuous integration process.
 Provide a pointer to the Dockerfile(s) and other relevant implementations (preferably a direct GitHub link).
 * Monitoring (0.5 pages text max): Briefly describe how you set up your monitoring infrastructure and what you monitor and whether and why you set alerts.
 Include a screenshot of your dashboard showing at least availability and model quality measures.
 Provide pointers to the corresponding code/infrastructure (preferably a direct GitHub link) and explain how we can access your dashboard (include credentials if needed).